aws-samples/mlops-pipeline-prestodb/blog_post.md

         )
         ```

-3. Lastly, Choose
+3. Lastly, choose
     [`2_realtime_inference.ipynb`](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/2_realtime_inference.ipynb).
     When the notebook is open, on the Run menu, choose **Run All Cells**
     to run the code in this notebook.
 This notebook extracts the latest
     approved model from the Model Registry and deploys it as a SageMaker
-    Endpoint for real-time inference.
+    endpoint for real-time inference.
 It does so by executing the
     following steps:

     1.  **Extract the latest approved model from the SageMaker Model
-        Registry**: To deploy a real-time SageMaker endpoint, first,
+        Registry**: To deploy a real-time SageMaker endpoint, first
         fetch the `image uri` of your choice and extract the latest
         approved model from the Model Registry.
 Once the latest approved
         model is extracted, we use a container list with the specified
         `inference.py` as the script for the deployed model to use at
         inference.
-This model creation and endpoint deployment is
+This model creation and endpoint deployment are
         specific to the [scikit-learn
         model](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html)
         configuration.